convox/rack/Development.md

 After this, `which convox` should refer to `$GOPATH/bin/convox`.

-## Development Rack Environment
+## Laptop Rack Environment

-The development Rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
+The laptop Rack is running an API process that has AWS Access Keys, AWS resource names, and other various settings in its environment.
 You need to copy this to your laptop

 ```
 $ cd $GOPATH/src/github.com/convox/rack

 # Introspect the dev rack to find the PID of the API web process

-$ STACK_NAME=dev
-$ convox login $DEV_RACK_HOSTNAME
+$ STACK_NAME=$(convox api get /system | jq -r .name)
 $ WEB_PID=$(convox api get /apps/$STACK_NAME/processes | jq -r '.[] | select(.name == "web") | .id' | head -1)

 # Introspect the API web process to get its environment